2003 Ignatz Award Winner: Outstanding Comic

 2002 Eisner Award Nominee

-32 page brown ink on cream paper comic with color covers
+32 page dark green ink on cream paper comic book with color covers